Giulia1719/Dissertation-exercises/TOPCAT exercise.md

 # ROSAT-data-filtering
-Applying filters to the Second ROSAT All-Sky Survey Point Source Catalog using Python and TOPCAT, in order to generate a list of potential candidates for X-ray Dim Isolated Neutron Stars (XDINs) in the ROSAT data
+Applying filters to the Second ROSAT All-Sky Survey Point Source Catalog using Python and TOPCAT, in order to generate a list of potential candidates for X-ray Dim Isolated Neutron Stars (XDINs) in the ROSAT data.
+The number of candidates you obtain at the end of the exercise is not important, but make sure you apply all filters correctly and you have 3 of the Magnificent 7 in your final candidate list.

 1) Downloading the ROSAT catalog